Amendment Nos. 19 and 20 are related and will be taken together.

 I reiterate that I cannot agree with the amendment.
 I do not agree with what the Minister proposes to do in the future.
 I never mentioned rural Ireland in my contribution because I never tried to say that this was specifically for one area or another.
 I am against what has been proposed for the whole country because I do not agree with it.
 If people are here in Dublin, win a game and want to go to a public house to celebrate, I can see nothing wrong with that.
 If they live in rural Ireland and want to do the same, I see nothing wrong with that.
 It is political correctness gone mad.
 That is what is happening in this country.
 While things may have been wrong in the past, we are now in a race to the bottom in trying to make ourselves so politically correct that when people win a match, they should go away and have a banana.
 If people want to celebrate, there is nothing wrong with it, with or without alcohol.
 It does not have to be with alcohol.
 Many people go to their local pub after a game and they celebrate by having a mineral or a bottle of orange.
 I have been great friends with people who never tasted a drop of alcohol in their lives but are regular visitors to a pub, like going to matches and like celebrating in the local pubs afterwards.
 It is not about alcohol but being in a place where people gather.
 People in Ireland gather in public houses.
 It has been a tradition in the past and I see nothing wrong with that.
 It is not a criminal offence to want to visit one's local pub.

 I welcome the remarks from Deputy Róisín Shortall.
 She pointed out that the major conglomerates such as the GAA with Croke Park, and the Aviva Stadium, have worked together with regard to the reduction of alcohol advertising.
-I am not talking about the alcohol brands in the local papers; I am talking about public houses themselves.
+I am not talking about the alcohol brands advertising at the local crossroads; I am talking about public houses themselves.
 Deputy O'Reilly proposed that publicans themselves should be shut out of giving sponsorship any time their name is used.
 That is what I am getting at.
-The only time some of these rural pubs in my area get a bonus is when the local club team wins.
+The only time some of the rural pubs in my area get a bonus is when the local club team wins.
 I recently saw my own club officials tell the young players to hang around the village for a while because the publican supports the club.
 The youngsters did the formality of having one or two drinks but went on to Cork city afterwards.
 We have to be careful.
 I am not talking about brand sponsorship but contributions from publicans themselves or from licensed restaurants.
 Deputy O'Reilly should pull back on that.
-I acknowledged that I have no problem with banning the advertisements directed at under-age players.
+I have acknowledged that I have no problem with banning the advertisements directed at under-age players.
 With regard to senior clubs, I am sure when people get past 21 years of age, they have some responsibility.
 As Deputy Michael Healy-Rae wondered, have we gone over the top with political correctness and do we have no responsibility in rearing our children?
 Should we pass the buck on to the Department of Children and Youth Affairs?
 Let us be responsible here.

 Listening to some Members, one would think we were proposing to ban alcohol.
 We need to get this into perspective.
 The point of sports sponsorship is to create an association between alcohol and positive events in life, particularly positive events for young people, such as sport and music events.
 They do that because it works.
 They plough millions of euro into it every year because it works.
 It recruits young drinkers.
 Let us not fool ourselves about that.
 On section 15, something is better than nothing, but it is weak.
 What is the Minister talking about when he refers to events where a majority of participants are children?
 There are few such events - perhaps community games or a swimming gala.
 The main sports that kids are really caught up in, interested in and enjoy are those with heavy sponsorship.
 There is a reason for that.
 I note what the Minister says about the review in three years.
 That is fine.